-Messenger RNA is a gene product formed as a result of DNA transcription, and functions as a “Guide” that contains all the information to start the process of translation.
+Messenger RNA is a gene product formed as a result of DNA transcription.
+It functions as a “Guide” that contains all the information to start the process of translation.
+In this context, we will discuss the definition, types, structure and functions of the mRNA, and its synthesis pathway.

 Content: Messenger RNA